List of works based on dreams: The Miraculous Journey of Edward Tulane

 The seeds to the plot of The Miraculous Journey of Edward Tulane (2006) came to Kate DiCamillo in a dream: "One Christmas, I received an elegantly dressed toy rabbit as a gift.
 A few days later, I dreamed that the rabbit was face down on the ocean floor - lost and waiting to be found."

 Music

 Devil's Trill Sonata

 Giuseppe Tartini recounted that his most famous work, his Violin Sonata in G minor, more commonly known as the Devil's Trill Sonata, came to him in a dream in 1713.
 According to Tartini's account given to the French astronomer Jérôme Lalande, he dreamed that he had made a pact with the devil, to whom he had handed a violin after a music lesson, in order to assess whether the devil could play.
 The devil then proceeded to play "with such great art and intelligence, as I had never even conceived in my boldest flights of fantasy".

 Tartini said that on waking he "immediately grasped my violin in order to retain, in part at least, the impression of my dream".

+"O Little Town of Bethlehem"

+American musician Lewis Redner wrote "St. Louis", the melody to which the Christmas carol "O Little Town of Bethlehem" is most commonly sung in the United States, in December 1868 at the request of Episcopal clergyman and author Phillips Brooks, who had written the lyrics.
+Redner had not yet written the tune on the night before he was scheduled to rehearse it.
+According to Redner's account, he "was roused from sleep late in the night hearing an angel-strain whispering in my ear, and seizing a piece of music paper I jotted down the treble of the tune as we now have it, and on Sunday morning before going to church I filled in the harmony."